szczyglis-dev/py-gpt/README.md

 Default: `True`

-The option clears the previous answer in context (it is then used as input during the next pass)
+The option clears the previous answer in the context, which is then used as input for the next iteration.

 **- Reverse roles between iterations** (reverse_roles)

 Default: `True`

-If enabled, it reverses the roles (AI <> user) during each pass, i.e. if in the previous pass the answer was generated for the role "Batman", then in the next pass this answer will be used to generate the same input for the role "Joker".
+If enabled, this option reverses the roles (AI <> user) with each iteration.
+For example, if in the previous iteration the response was generated for "Batman," the next iteration will use that response to generate an input for "Joker."

 ## Plugin: Real Time

-This plugin allows you to automatically attach information about the current date and time to each sent system promt.
-You can specify whether to include only the date, time, or both.
+This plugin automatically adds the current date and time to each system prompt you send.
+You have the option to include just the date, just the time, or both.

-If the plugin is enabled, each system prompt is enriched in the background with information that transfers the current time to GPT.
+When enabled, it quietly enhances each system prompt with current time information before sending it to GPT.

 **Options:**